mobxjs/serializr/README.md

 `context` is available as:

 1.  first argument of factory functions
-2.  third argument of the lookup callback of `ref` prop schema's (see below)
+2.  third argument of the lookup callback of `reference` prop schema (see below)
 3.  third argument of the `deserializer` of a custom propSchema

-When deserializing a model elememt / property, the following fields are available on the context object:
+When deserializing a model element / property, the following fields are available on the context object:

 -   `json`: Returns the complete current json object that is being deserialized
 -   `target`: The object currently being deserialized.
 This is the object that is returned from the factory function.